getndazn/kopytko-framework/docs/http.md

 You can intercept response by adding your custom interceptors to the `HttpService`.
 Each time the request is made, the interceptor will be invoked with arguments: `requestOptions` and `urlTransfer`.

-`interceptResponse` has two arguments:
+`interceptResponse` takes two arguments:
 - `requestOptions` - these are options with which request was sent
-- `urlEvent` - an instance of roUrlEvent that is returned on request fulfill
+- `urlEvent` - an instance of `roUrlEvent` that is returned on request fulfill